BirajKaranjit/Image-Reprocessing-of-Occluded-Object-using-Deep-Partial-CNN-/README.md

-# Image-Reprocessing-of-Occluded-Object
-Here’s a visually appealing version of the project description formatted for GitHub:

----

 # **Image Reprocessing of Occluded Objects**

 This project leverages **Deep Learning-based Inpainting Techniques** to reconstruct occluded regions in images, offering realistic and structurally coherent restorations.
 The solution is built on a **U-Net Architecture** enhanced with **Partial Convolution Layers** to ensure efficient and accurate feature extraction.